UPBGE/UPBGE-Docs/source/manual/editors/text/index.rst

 Run Script (play icon)
    Executes the text as a Python script :kbd:`Alt-P`.
 This execution has placed out of Game Engine only, and it is focused for development mainly.
-If you want to execute a Python script into the Game Engine checks the :doc:`Python Scripting <manual/python/introduction>` chapter.
+If you want to execute a Python script inside the Game Engine check the :doc:`Python Scripting </manual/python/introduction>` chapter.
 Show
    Toggle display options.